 If you have only attended Santa Barbara City College:

-Download an SBCC Degree Application Form and fill out the student portion of the application(s).
+Download an SBCC Degree Application Form.
 Log on to your Pipeline account, go to Course Planning, and run a Degree Works Audit for each degree or certificate for which you are applying.
-Submit the paperwork to the Academic Counseling Center located in the Student Services building, SS-120.
 Meet with an SBCC academic counselor if you need assistance.

 Santa Barbara City College students may graduate under the General Education and Department requirements in effect at the time of first enrollment, as long as continuous enrollment is maintained; or under the requirements in effect from the time continuous enrollment is established and maintained; or under the requirements in effect at the time of graduation.

 Continuous enrollment is defined as enrollment in both Fall and Spring semesters through the first census each academic year.
 For purposes of determining catalog rights, the catalog year begins with the Fall and goes through the following Summer session.